Romathonat/vulgaireDevEntries/eightQueensPuzzle/eightQueens.md

 from random import randint

 PROBLEM_SIZE = 8
-# 0 means no queen on this location, 1 that there is one.
+# the 0 means no queen on this location, 1 that there is one.
 game_board = [[0 for i in range(PROBLEM_SIZE)] for j in range(PROBLEM_SIZE)]

 def init_board(game_board):